huelemeier/walker-speed-estimation/README.md

 Note these conditions are autamtically displayed in randomized order.

 ## Articulation speed
 In real-life scenarios, humans differ in their translation, and thus, articulation speed (Masselink & Lappe, 2015).
 To keep the scene close to reality, we manipulate the articulation and translation speed of the walkers.
 The original motion-tracking data have a matching translation speed of 0.013 (0.6m/s.).
 By linear interpolation (see Matlab Skript extrapolatewalkerdata.m), we create two more motion files with either 0.8 (slower) or 1.2 times (faster) the original articulation speed.
 Translation speed is adjusted accordingly.
-The three different articulation and translation speeds are divided equally among the 30 point-light walkers.
-The average walker speed remains constant at 0.013 at any trial.
 Randomized position in depth combined with a randomized starting position in the gait cycle let the crowd appear naturally.

 ## Motion parallax and independent optic flow